SijjadhKhalid/Vowels-and-Consonants/README.md

 # Letters-and-Consonants
-This application will tell the user the amount of vowels or consonants in any inputted word.
+This application will tell the user the amount of vowels or consonants in any inputted word

 # Description
 * Purpose: This program will count the number of vowels & consonants